Mexico says its deporting nearly 100 migrants who tried to cross U.S. border

 The woman in the photo name is Maria Mesa, from Honduras.
 On Monday, she spoke to NBC News from inside her tent at the Benito Juarez shelter.

 “One of them could have died,” Mesa said.
-“He fainted,” she said, pointing to her 3-year-old son, James.
+“He fainted,” she said, pointing to her three-year-old son, James.

 After they threw the tear gas, Mesa said her son fell and inhaled the gas before he had a chance to run away from it.